adafruit/Adafruit_Mynewt/Documentation/00_InstallNotes.md

 export PATH=$PATH:/usr/local/Cellar/gcc/5.3.0/bin
 ```

-To enable the required paths, simply run `source paths.bash` before you start
+To enable the required paths, just run `source paths.bash` before you start
 using `newt` and other tools.

 ### Error: /usr/local/bin/gcc-5: No such file or directory